The Best Auto Insurance Companies 2026

 • Not ranked among the top five for J.D.
 Power claims satisfaction

-GEICO offers some of the most competitive liability-only coverage in the country, with full coverage averaging $179–$187 per month — well below the national average of approximately $208 per month.
-The company's low NAIC complaint ratio demonstrates its ability to handle customer concerns effectively despite its massive size.
-Those who prioritize claims experience may want to compare alternatives.
+GEICO offers some of the most competitive rates in the country, with full coverage averaging roughly $156–$179/month for a standard driver profile — well below the national average.
+The company's discount breadth is exceptional, ranging from good driver and multi-vehicle discounts to federal employee and military affiliate savings.
+Those who prioritize in-person claims experience may want to compare alternatives.
 Learn how to compare car insurance quotes to see whether GEICO fits your profile.

 4. Progressive

-Progressive stands out for competitive pricing, innovative digital tools, and coverage options tailored to a wide range of driver profiles.
+Progressive stands out for competitive pricing, innovative digital tools, and coverage options tailored to a wide range of driver profiles — including high-risk drivers who may struggle to find affordable coverage elsewhere.

 Pros